pandasoli/blog/posts/console-scrollbars.md

 snippet: How to add virtual scrollbars in your CLI app
 ---

-# <samp>Internal Console Scrollbars</samp>
-> In this post we'll see how to make custom scrollbars inside a console buffer.

-Okay, this is gonna be pretty simple.
 This post is based on my [console-scroll](https://github.com/pandasoli/console-scroll) repo.

 As you may know, the scrollbar's thumb represents the content that we are seeing now.